Calga Aboriginal Cultural Landscape: Reconnection with the women's site

-Proposed Quarry Extension and Land and Environment Court Appeal
+Proposed quarry extension and Land and Environment Court appeal

 In October 2006 Rocla first proposed the southern extension of the Calga Sand Quarry onto Lots 1 and 2, DP805358.
 The new quarry would involve the excavation of a surface area of approximately 500 m2 at a depth of up to 30 m.
 The sandstone obtained would be crushed into sand, primarily for the Sydney construction market.
 The land adjoined the Popran National Park, Peats Ridge Road and some private properties, including the site owned by Australian Walkabout Wildlife Park.
-The project was granted approval by the PAC under the now repealed provisions of Pt 3A of the Environmental Planning and Assessment Act 1979 (NSW) in December 2013.
+The project was granted approval by the PAC under the now repealed provisions of Part 3A of the Environmental Planning and Assessment Act 1979 (NSW) in December 2013.

 In November 2015, the New South Wales Land and Environment Court upheld the merit appeal of two objectors against the approval by the Planning and Assessment Commission (PAC) of the proposed quarry extension.
 The matter was heard over 17 days before two Commissioners of the Land and Environment Court.

 The appeal was brought by the Australian Walkabout Wildlife Park, the operator of a wildlife park adjoining the proposed quarry, and Darkinjung Local Aboriginal Land Council, the local Aboriginal land council in whose statutory area the proposed quarry was located.
 Rocla Materials Pty Ltd, the project proponent, owned the land on which the quarry expansion was proposed.
 The Minister for Planning was also a respondent.

 The hearing was largely confined to matters relating to the project's impact on Aboriginal cultural heritage.
 The applicants to the proceedings asserted that the rare Women's Site formed part of a broader cultural landscape of a natural amphitheatre with rare tangible and intangible values at local, regional and State levels.
 In contrast, Rocla asserted that the project area contained "hotspots" such as the women's site, with "free land" in between them.
 Rocla sought to mitigate the impact of the proposed quarry on the Women's Site by proposing a 60 m "buffer" around it.
 The applicants contended that the effect of such a buffer would be to isolate or "island" the women' site and destroy the cultural landscape which is intrinsic to its significance.